saitaiky/notebook/docs/docs/linux/network/dns.md

 ## DNS record types

-Certainly!
-There are several types of DNS (Domain Name System) records that serve different purposes and provide specific information about domain names and network resources.
+There are several types of DNS records that serve different purposes and provide specific information about domain names and network resources.
 Here are some of the commonly used DNS record types:

 1. A/AAAA Record
     - A (Address) Record maps **a domain or subdomain to an IPv4 address**.
 It translates a domain name to the corresponding IP address to facilitate the routing of network traffic.